jimmy-linux/jimmy-linux.github.io/index.md

 - No decorations.
 - No animations.

-## Lifestyle
-I always try to keep my lifestyle active.
-The first thing in the morning should be movement.
-Recovery should be only by movement.
-Excercising is beyond negotiation.
-If commuting somewhere then only by bicycle.
-Also, I try to connect with people as much as possible, and only IRL if possible.

 ## What hardware I use
 ThinkPads are great.
 They have a really good integration with Arch Linux.
 And, their keyboards are of high quality, like the laptops themselves.
 Mine's T480.